brucehoward-cl/card-counter-teacher/README.md

     - an array of objects is used to represent the deck of cards, from which cards are drawn.
 It is located in 'app.js' (to keep things uncluttered).

 5. Use “:nth child” CSS to style a series of elements (for example, change the color of every 2nd item in a list)
-    - There are 3 different instances of "nth child" used to draw the playing card on the screen. ('div.card span:nth-child')
+    - There are 3 different instances of "nth child" used to draw the playing card on the screen. (search: 'div.card span:nth-child')
         - The HTML for a card is only 5 span tags within a flexbox container.